Episode 3

 And then when I got through it at 21, I graduated.

-Did you go to any transitional housing programs and stuff like that?
+Did you go through any transitional housing programs and stuff like that?

 Speaker C: